imbalram/Wipro-PJP-2021/README.md

 # Wipro-PJP-2021

-#Wipro pjp java fundamenta all solution with mini project
+Wipro pjp java fundamenta all solution with mini project

+if you have any doubt you can reach out to me